noecail/UCRM-KNXVirtualIntegrator_2025/Documentation/English_Documentation.md

 </br> At this moment, it is possible to go to the [Report creation window](#create-report).

 ## 3.6.
 Generate a Report <a name="create-report"></a>
+In order to prove the validity of the installation or to diagnose it, KNX VI makes available the possibility of generating a PDF document compiling the results from each command sent to the installation.
+After a short summary on how the report is filled and the information of the project, each tested model is listed, with its tested, and the associated commands.
+One line in a tested element corresponds to one command line in the report.
+The successes, failures, responses that show presence or errors correspond to the fact that what was received in return corresponds or not to what was expected.
+Each result corresponds to a reception box.

+If the reception value is deactivated, the reception will automatically be a success.

+To generate to report, the [report creation window](#report-window) needs to be opened.
+Then, it is possible to fill in an author name which will appear in the report, but it is optional.
+The project name will also appear in the report.
+To create and save the report, the **Save the report** button needs to be clicked and then a filename needs to be chosen in the window that opens.
+Be careful when replacing a file, as it may already be open somewhere.
+Finally, you can confirm your choice and the path where the file is saved will appear in the report window.
+You can preview the PDF by clicking on **Preview report**, but this option may cause compatibility issues depending on the PDF readers installed on your computer.

+The **Reset parameters** button clears the author name, save path and cancels the preview.
+It does not delete the test results nor the report if it has already been saved.

 ## 3.7.
 Import/Export KNX VI Projects <a name="vi-import"></a>
+In KNX Virtual Integrator, you have the possibility to export your dictionary of structures, the models and the values and addresses present in the boxes.
+The export also includes the name of the project.
+Saving the addresses from the [fourth column of the main window](#main-window) is not yet implemented.
+To display them, it is advised to first import the addresses and then import the previously exported KNX VI project, in order to get only the addresses without the automatic recognition which would modify your project.
+The test parameters ([test config window](#analysis-window)) are not exportable.

+The import overwrites all information present in KNX VI.
+The user should not forget to save their projects in advance!

+The KNX VI project import/export functionality is accessible in the [first column of the main window](#main-window).
+It allows for the manual save of your projects.
+The software does not automatically save and does not warn if it is closed without a project having been saved.
+In fact, it is mandator to save/export the project in order to be able to come back to it later.

+- In order to successfully complete the export, a file name needs to be chosen. or the default one can be kept.
+To ensure a correct export, it is possible to open a file explorer and to look for the exported file.
+- For the import, a file name corresponding to a previously exported project needs to be chosen in the dialof window opened after the use of the export button.
+Finally, either the entry key needs to be pressed or the file needs to be chosen to finalize the import.

 <br></br>